Sonnentierchen/forschungsprojekt/README.md

 * If you try to run the network and there is an error in the PyCOCO tools that says that `unicode` is unkown, replace `unicode` with `str` and `str` with `byte` in the file that threw the error.
 This should solve that issue.
 * If your training doesn't work check whether you used the converted annotations file and not the one in VIA format.
 * If you're trying to perform inference on a whole video with a video file and receive the following error: `ValueError: not enough values to unpack (expected 2, got 0)` then the video was not found.
 Check that the file exists.
+* If the class loss becomes `nan` during training, you probably used the COCO annotations but with non-VUFO classes still present.
+This becomes a problem in `mrcnn_vufo` and `mrcnn_vufo_no_mask_branch` as they have omitted those classes.
+If this happends, use the annotation files with the non-VUFO classes removed: `instances_val2017_vufo.json` and `instances_train2017_vufo.json`.
+They are both provided in the `assets` folder.
+If you need other COCO annotations without non-VUFO classes please refer to the README in the `util` folder.

 # The network